TruFoox/Roblox-Automessage-bot/README.md

 This bot allows you to scrape a group's members for people who have their DMs open on Roblox and then send them all a custom message

 This was originally made for my own usage, but ive since retired it.
-Now, im putting the code here for anyone to use However, because I was not planning on giving this code to anyone else, the code contains no comments
+Now, im putting the code here for anyone to use However, because I was not planning on giving this code to anyone else, the code contains no comments and the instructions are pretty bad

 USE !help ON DISCORD TO SEE ALL COMMANDS

 I may add a proper README with instructions in the future

 For now:

+Download python3 and use git in cmd prompt to download the discord and requests libraries

 Put all your info in the config